 Buyer Journey Stages

-1. Research: This is the initial stage of the buyer journey, sparked from a general interest or desire.
-Buyers in this stage will gather as much information as possible about the need they have and research different solutions.
+1. Research: This is the initial stage of the buyer journey, sparked by a general interest or desire.
+Buyers in this stage gather as much information as possible about their needs and research different solutions.

 2. Evaluation: The second stage of the buyer journey has the customer seeking potential options around specific products and services.
 At this stage, they might begin to consider different suppliers to compare which might be the best option for them.

-3. Engagement: Engagement comes when the customer makes a decision to purchase the product or service (hopefully from you!).
+3. Engagement: Engagement occurs when the customer decides to purchase the product or service (hopefully from you!).

 4. Repeat Business: If the product or services they purchase meet or exceed expectations, they may become interested in either re-purchasing or expanding their use of the different goods or services on offer.